liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/06-token-based-authentication.markdown

 **Authentication cookies:** Set this to the cookie names that must be removed after logout.
 (Example: `SMIDENTITY`, `SMSESSION`)

-**Logout redirect URL:** When user logs out of @product@, the user is redirected to this URL.
+**Logout redirect URL:** When user logs out of @sharepoint@, the user is redirected to this URL.

 Remember to click *Save* to activate Token Based SSO.

 ## Required SiteMinder Configuration

-If you use SiteMinder, note that @product@ sometimes uses the tilde character in its URLs.
+If you use SiteMinder, note that @sharepoint@ sometimes uses the tilde character in its URLs.
 By default, SiteMinder treats the tilde character (and others) as bad characters and returns an HTTP 500 error if it processes a URL containing any of them.
 To avoid this issue, change this default setting in the SiteMinder